Faker0017/3.18f/README.md

 #3.19
 we should do it
 #3.20
-we must do it
+#
-we need to make clear the
+we need to make clear the connection between animal research and a grandmother's hipreplacement,